Understanding International Monetary Market

-Following are few financial instruments whose trading takes place in the International Monetary Market:-
+Following are a few financial instruments whose trading takes place in the International Monetary Market:-

-Currency Futures are the most popular financial instrument, whose trading takes place in IMM Exchange.
-These are futures contract which hedge one currency against the other.
+Currency Futures are the most popular financial instrument whose trading takes place on IMM Exchange.
+These are futures contracts that hedge one currency against the other.
 Currency Futures are often useful in mitigating the risk due to alterations in the exchange rate.
-These contracts project price in one currency and buying or selling of the same takes place in some other currency on a future date.
+These contracts project price in one currency, and buying or selling of the same takes place in some other currency on a future date.
 The rate of these futures contracts is dependent on the spot rates of the currency set (like USD/EUR).
 The functioning of the International Monetary Market started with this financial instrument only.

 Interest Rate Derivatives